 - FITS MOST SHIN GUARDS (NOT INCLUDED): Comes with 2 leg guards (1 pair) featuring built-in shin guard pockets that hold guards in place, eliminating the distraction of constant manual adjustment.

 - BREATHABLE AND SWEAT WICKING: Employs lightweight materials that wick moisture away from the body to ensure maximal breathability.
 Body fabric composition: 82% Nylon, 18% Spandex.
 Foam composition: 100% Urethane.

-- AND UV PROTECTION: Enhanced with and treatment to prevent the development and spread of bacteria, fungi, and odors.
+- ANTI-BACTERIAL AND UV PROTECTION: Enhanced with anti-bacterial and anti-microbial treatment to prevent the development and spread of bacteria, fungi, and odors.
 UV resistance protects skin from harmful UV rays.

 They can be thought of as insignificant or trivial but can help you stick to your board when doing a crucial trick or while going downhill at exhilarating speeds.
 These shoes come with flat outsoles that stick well to the flat surface of the skateboard.
 Sure you can use regular sneakers but skateboard shoes do the job much better and don’t cost much, so why not?

 Below, I have everything neatly curated to help you choose precisely which skateboard is right for you as per your use case.
 So without any further ado, let us roll into it (pun intended).

 Frequently Asked Questions

 It is not dangerous per se.
 All you have to do is ensure proper safety gear is used to avoid injuries.
 Learn how to properly fall e and progress in a sensible manner.

 Skating, just as skateboarding is not inherently unsafe if you follow the basic safety protocols such as wearing safety gear and progressing slowly.

 You should definitely wear helmets as they are crucial safety gear that prevents harm to the most important yet delicate part of your body.